jackual/p5mv/README.md

 ## Installation

-### Prerequisites

-- FFMpeg must be installed

 ### Downloads

 Download macOS binaries from releases.

-Consult this guide on running non code-signed apps: https://support.apple.com/en-gb/guide/mac-help/mh40616/mac
+If you are having trouble opening the app read this guide on running non code-signed apps: https://support.apple.com/en-gb/guide/mac-help/mh40616/mac

 ### Building from source